Math is Fun

 Floor and Ceiling Functions

-The floor and ceiling functions give you the nearest integer up or down.
+The floor and ceiling functions give us the nearest integer up or down.

 Example: What is the floor and ceiling of 2.31?